Searching for Periodicity in FRB 20240114A: Results

 It would be possible to weight the terms to account for the strength (flux or fluence) of each burst, but then the small number of very strong bursts would increase the stochastic noise.

 Results for frequencies (in cycles/s, not radians) up to 10 Hz are shown in Fig.~\ref{periodogram}.
 Extending the search to frequencies up to 100 Hz found no $P(\omega)$ larger than the largest found below 10 Hz (at a frequency of 2.19 Hz).
-The slight rise of the periodogram to the lowest frequencies indicates a modest variation of the rate of bursts through the 156280 s (4.34 hours) of observation.
+The slight rise of the periodogram at the lowest frequencies indicates a modest slow variation of the rate of detections through the 15628 s (4.34 hours) of observation.
+This rise may be intrinsic, or it may be the consequence of a variation of instrumental sensitivity with zenith angle. {It may produce a similarly small variation in the sensitivity of the search for periodicity as a function of frequency.}